 • IPv4 protocol is used where the attacker knows most bytes of the IP addresses in the network (ex.
 192.168.1.X).

-• The network is using TKIP which is used by the client to communicate with the access point (AP).
+• The network uses TKIP which is used by the client to communicate with the access point (AP).

 • IEEE 802.11e QoS features are supported by the network which allows 8 different channels for data flow.